 How to register

-- Community members not yet classified as DCCs: you will not be able to do the HIPPA training until you become a DCC by registering to volunteer.
-You will be prompted to do the HIPPA Certification after you register.
+- Community members not yet classified as DCCs: You will not be able to do the HIPAA training until you become a DCC by registering to volunteer.
+You will be prompted to do the HIPAA Certification after you register.

 What to know before you volunteer

 - Volunteers will be asked to work at least three (3) six-hour shifts at your assigned location.